arvindr21/js-iot/README.md

 # Javascript & Internet of Things

-This presentation was created for [GDG Devfest](http://devfest.gdghyd.org) - October 1st 2016
+- This presentation was created for [GDG Devfest](http://devfest.gdghyd.org) - October 1st 2016
+- This presentation was updated for Hyderabad MEAN Stack Meetup - July 8th 2017

 Few References used in presentation:
 * http://brendaneich.github.io/Strange-Loop-2012/#/